 As I have already mentioned, the watch is presented in a vintage-styled cushion-shaped case, which seems to be inspired by the gorgeous 1927 Patek Philippe Triple-Date Calendar watch, although its dial shed a great deal of Art Deco elements in favor of more minimalistic approach.

 Only 37 millimeters in width and less than 45 mm in length, this beautiful case will look good on any manly wrist, whether it belongs to a football player or a skinny metrosexual.

 Another nice thing about this watch is that it comes with a pair of interchangeable sapphire crystal and solid case-backs.

 As it is usually the case with perpetual calendars, the cream-toned, grained dial of the watch looks somewhat cramped, since each of its three sub-dials serves not one, but two functions.

-The one at 3 hours indicates current month and leap year; the sub-dial at 6 o’clock displays phase of the moon, as well as date; and, finally, the counter at 9 hours shows current day of week as well as 24-hour indication.
+The one at 3 hours indicates the current month and leap year; the sub-dial at 6 o’clock displays phase of the moon, as well as date; and, finally, the counter at 9 hours shows the current day of the week, as well as 24-hour indication.

 The last feature must be especially handy if you spend a great deal of your life in casinos or underwater on board of a huge nuclear submarine the size of Gerald R. Ford-class aircraft carrier making final preparations to take over the world.

 Photos: Patek Philippe

 Patek Philippe Perpetual Calendar in Yellow Gold (Ref.
-5940J-001) watch specification
+5940J-001) specification